-In the short-term our business requires significant capital in order to scale quickly and capture the compelling market opportunity that exists in Ireland where there are only two PLCs focussed on housebuilding.
+In the short-term our business requires significant capital in order to scale quickly and capture the compelling market opportunity that exists in housebuilding.
 As the business makes increasing progress towards achieving these objectives, we will further optimise the capital employed within the business to drive shareholder value and returns over the long-term.
 Practically, this will mean a reduced landbank investment without a reduction in output in the outer years of our business plan.